KnpLabs/php-github-api/README.markdown

 Add a comment to the issue by username, repo and issue number.
 The comment is assigned to the authenticated user.
 Requires authentication.

+### List project labels

+    $labels = $github->getIssueApi()->getLabels('ornicar', 'php-github-api');

+List all project labels by username and repo.
+Returns an array of project labels as described in [http://develop.github.com/p/issues.html#listing_labels](http://develop.github.com/p/issues.html#listing_labels)

+### Add a label on an issue

+    $github->getIssueApi()->addLabel('ornicar', 'php-github-api', 'label name', 4);

+Add a label to the issue by username, repo, label name and issue number.
+Requires authentication.
+If the label is not yet in the system, it will be created.
+Returns an array of the issue labels as described in [http://develop.github.com/p/issues.html#add_and_remove_labels](http://develop.github.com/p/issues.html#add_and_remove_labels)

+### Remove a label from an issue

+    $github->getIssueApi()->removeLabel('ornicar', 'php-github-api', 'label name', 4);

+Remove a label from the issue by username, repo, label name and issue number.
+Requires authentication.
+Returns an array of the issue labels as described in [http://develop.github.com/p/issues.html#add_and_remove_labels](http://develop.github.com/p/issues.html#add_and_remove_labels)

 ## Commits

 [Getting information on specific commits, the diffs they introduce, the files they've changed.](http://develop.github.com/p/commits.html)